GICF-E/Nightmare/README.md

 <h2 id="section2">Operation Mode</h2>

 ### Input Devices
 Nightmare supports most keyboards, mice, and gamepads.
 Generally speaking, as long as the keyboard, mouse, and gamepad can function normally within the system, the game can automatically recognize all supported input devices.
-The FPS-Demo has the following requirements for input devices:
+The Nightmare has the following requirements for input devices:
    - Keyboard: At least 60 keys, including basic function and auxiliary keys.
    - Mouse: Must include at least a left and right button, along with a scroll wheel.
    - Gamepad: It is recommended to use Xbox or PlayStation controllers.
 Other layouts have not been tested, and their feasibility and usability are not guaranteed.

-***Note: FPS-Demo can connect multiple gamepads and keyboards simultaneously and supports simultaneous input.
+***Note: Nightmare can connect multiple gamepads and keyboards simultaneously and supports simultaneous input.
 Once a gamepads is recognized, the game will automatically adjust the input sensitivity and aiming mode.
 Therefore, we do not recommend using a keyboard to play the game when a gamepad is connected.**

 ### Character Movement
 Nightmare utilizes universally common and logical input key bindings.
 You can perform actions for the player using the following keys: